ThomasBrdes/bike-count-DSB/README.md

 ### Install

-To run the notebook you will need the dependencies listed in `requirements.txt`.

 It is recommended to create a new virtual environement for this project.
 For instance, with conda,
 ```bash
 conda create -n bikes-count python=3.10